dangchinh25/leetcode-review-dashboard/README.md

 # LeetCode Proficiency Tracker

 A simple dashboard to track your LeetCode proficiency over each problems.
+This is a rewrite of this project [PMCA](https://github.com/HaolinZhong/PMCA) by fetching data directly from LeetCode intead of relying on tracking submission button on the browser, which is not reliable.
+It also adds better QAL features like better filtering, sorting, and searching.

 ## Prerequisites